nschlia/ffmpegfs/INSTALL.md

 Build FFmpeg with optimisations
 -------------------------------

 The precompiled package of FFmpeg available for Debian, Ubuntu etc. is built with common options so that it can run on many processors.
 To leverage the full potential it may be useful to build it with optimisation options for the target CPU.
 The resulting binaries may not run on other computers.

 FFmpeg must be built with at least libx264, libfdk_aac and libmp3lame support.
-Other libraries, e.g. ogg, Windows Media or FLAC must be added when these formats should be used as source.
+Other libraries, for example ogg, Windows Media or FLAC must be added when these formats should be used as source.

-**Attention!** Remember to do "apt remove ffmpeg" before proceeding with the next steps to avoid malefic blends of custom and official distribution binaries.
+**Attention!** Remember to do "apt remove ffmpeg" before proceeding with the next steps to avoid maleficent blends of custom and official distribution binaries.

 For a minimum build that contains all the libraries required by FFmpegfs and SSL support for convenience use:

 	configure \
 		--extra-cflags='-march=native' \